NifTK/NiftyNet/config/README.md

 ###### `save_every_n`
 Frequency of saving the current training model saving.
-Setting to a non-positive value to disable the saving schedule.
+Setting to a `0` to disable the saving schedule.
 (A final model will always be saved when quitting the training loop.)

 ###### `tensorboard_every_n`
 Frequency of evaluating graph elements and write to tensorboard.
-Setting to a non-positive value to disable the tensorboard writing schedule.
+Setting to `0` to disable the tensorboard writing schedule.

 ###### `max_iter`
 Maximum number of training iterations.